-HTML/Prep is an utility that converts a tagged ASCII file to create HTML or XHTML pages.
-HTML/Prep also consists of a CINDEX .STL & .CTG (Windows) files to assist CINDEX users in mapping CINDEX styles into HTML emphasis and other style tags.
+HTML/Prep is an utility that converts a tagged ASCII file to create HTML or XHTML pages or files.
+HTML/Prep also consists of a CINDEX style sheet and tag set (Windows) files to assist CINDEX users in mapping CINDEX styles into HTML emphasis and other style tags.
 However, the tagged ASCII format is easy to produce from other programs such as, Sky Index and Macrex.

-The HTML/Prep program converts an alphabetical index into one or more HTML pages.
-It allows you to specify the index's heading.
-You can provide links as the locators which HTML/Prep will convert to link tags, or you can simply display the locators for an electronic version of a printed index.
+The HTML/Prep program converts an alphabetical index into one or more HTML files.
+It allows you to specify the index's title and head notes, if any.
+You can provide links as the locators which HTML/Prep will convert to link tags, or you can simply display the locators for an electronic index.
 The tagging in the pages can either be HTML tagging or XHTML tagging.
 XHTML provides more control via CSS to customize the display of the index.

 A single index can be split into multiple HTML files, one for each letter or group break.
 Letter lists are also generated with links.
 They can be placed at the top of the index, the top and bottom, and as a separate page.